kubernetes/community/sig-storage/contributing.md

 For folks looking to add support for a new storage platform in Kubernetes, you have several options:
 - Write an in-tree volume plugin or provisioner: You can contribute a new in-tree volume plugin or provisioner, that gets built and ships with Kubernetes, for use within the Persistent Volume Framework.
 [See the Ceph RBD volume plugin example] (https://github.com/kubernetes/kubernetes/tree/master/pkg/volume/rbd) or [the AWS Provisioner example](https://github.com/kubernetes/kubernetes/pull/29006)
-- Write a FlexVolume plugin: This is an an out-of-tree volume plugin which you develop and build separately outside of Kubernetes.
+- Write a FlexVolume plugin: This is an out-of-tree volume plugin which you develop and build separately outside of Kubernetes.
 You then install the plugin on every Kubernetes host within your cluster and then [configure the plugin in Kubernetes as a FlexVolume](https://github.com/kubernetes/kubernetes/tree/master/examples/volumes/flexvolume)
 - Write a Provisioner Controller: You can write a separate controller that watches for pending claims with a specific selector label on them.
 Once an appropriate claim is discovered, the controller then provisions the appropriate storage intended for the claim and creates a corresponding